|Address||Contact Information||Other Information|

 advance with 72 hours notice.
 Call Kathy Ball at

 Kayak/Canoe rental and concession provided by CalusaBlueway Outfitters & Gift Shop -239-481-4600.

-Manatee Park is a non-captive refuge for the Florida Manatee.
-Optimum viewing times are between the months of November and March when the gulf temperature is below 68F, and are generally not present during the warm summer months.
+Manatee Park is a non-captive warm water refuge for the Florida Manatee.
+Optimum viewing times are between the months of November and March, primarily January and February when the gulf temperature is below 68F.
+Manatees are generally not present during the warm summer months.
 Current Gulf temperature may be found at SCCF Recon.

 The park has an extensive butterfly garden, and is a demonstration landscape for the Florida Yards and Neighborhoods (FYN) program.
 Birds and other wildlife can be found throughout the park.